Pauleta21/football-analytics-side-project/README.md

 ## Key Focus Areas:
 - Cleaning and exploring player performance data
-- Machine learning models for performance prediction
+- Machine learning models for obtaining different predictions, related to player performance metrics
-- Feature engineering and advanced analytics
 - Deployment of models and insights for real-world applications